Reading Time: 5 minutes

 Here are some suggestions for leaders to demonstrate understanding, recognition, and empathy: (1)

-- Be Authentic – You can’t force empathy.
-Leaders can’t be disinterested in their employees because it will be apparent.
+• Be Authentic – You can’t force empathy.
+Leaders cannot be disinterested in their employees, as it will be apparent.
 The only way for you to win their trust is to be authentic.
 Don’t hide your emotions.
 If you’re happy, show it.
 If you’re angry, show it.
 (Of course, temper your anger so that it isn’t out of control.)
 These are human traits that make you relatable and approachable.

-- Recognize different perspectives – Distinguish the differences in your people, the way they process changes, their emotions, their thoughts, etc., to understand your business sentiment.
+• Recognize different perspectives – Distinguish the differences in your people, the way they process changes, their emotions, their thoughts, etc., to understand your business sentiment.
 Some people may be initially resistant and need time to warm to the idea.
 Others may appear cold but are simply processing.
 Yet others may be disagreeable merely because they felt left out of the process, while others may be outspoken and flat out disagree with you.
-You may disagree with what they’re saying – but you need to recognize that other perspectives should be taken seriously.
+You may disagree with what they’re saying, but you need to recognize that other perspectives should be taken seriously.
 Many business leaders assume that their ideas are shared and reflected throughout the company.
-This belief is simply not the case.
-Failing to listen to employees and customers will usually lead to poor business decisions and disengaged stakeholders at all levels.
+This belief is not entirely accurate.
+Failing to listen to employees and customers typically leads to poor business decisions and disengaged stakeholders at all levels.

 You are so annoyed that you finally say something, “Sir, please take care of your child.
 He’s disrupting the entire bus.”
 The young man looks up, as if he had been asleep, and says, obviously through a mental fog, “I’m sorry.
 We just came from the hospital where his mother is ill, and I guess he doesn’t know how to handle it.
 Sorry.”